 Read the label before you buy them.

 If things get bad, there's usually a laundromat open where you can dry some damp clothes.
-(As of early 2013, open 8 a.m. to 10 p.m. at Housekeeping Camp, across the road from free valley shuttle bus stop #12 and head towards the left.)
+(As of 2016, open 8 a.m. to 10 p.m. at Housekeeping Camp, across the road from free valley shuttle bus stop #12 and head towards the left.)